 Directions for Google Maps available here.

 From the car park, continue downhill along the road making a first hairpin bend to the left and continue to descend.
+Follow the aboundant signs, signs on a showcase .
 You reach a saddle in the road where we will keep the left (sign CAI for the Ferrata dell'Infernone) until the asphalt road ends and we take the dirt road downhill.
-Along the dirt road, ignore a junction towards a farmhouse and continue to descend until you reach the aided path (20' from the parking lot).
+Along the dirt road, ignore a junction towards a farmhouse and you continue downhill until you reach the aided path (20' from the parking lot).

-The last stretch of descent is secured by a rope as it is a little slippery due to the humidity of the stream and the undergrowth.
-Turn right starting with the actual aided path going up a diagonal ramp until you pass under the stone bridge for Bagneri.
-Cross the bridge and continue along an easy path that runs alongside the stream, alternating between aided and non-aided sections.
-Those aided are slightly more exposed going up some short jumps helped also by artificial foot holds.
-You reach stretches of uphill and downhill facilities up to a more marked descent on a rope (not rope) gradually descending towards the stream.
-In the following section you walk closer to the river on comfortable rocks that always cross to the left up to a short vertical wall with metal brackets.
-Take a section of aided path up to the first bridge of the 3-string monkeys that leads us to the orographic right side of the stream.
+The last sections downhill is aided with ropes as it is a little slippery due to the humidity of the stream and the undergrowth.
+Turn right starting with the actual aided path going up a diagonal ramp until you pass under the stone bridge to Bagneri.
+Cross the bridge and continue along an easy path next to the river, with wonderful view, alternating between aided and non-aided sections.
+This section of the route has aided sections just in some parts, sometimes with metal wire others with rope.
+Those aided are slightly exposed climbing some rocky jumps helped by some artificial pegs for feet.
+We then reach some sections of go up and down aided until a more marked descending part aided with rope (not wire) descending towards the stream.
+In the next section you walk next to the stream on easy rock traversing always to the left until a short vertical wall with metal brackets.
+You continue on the aided path until a first bridge so called monkeys bridge with 3 wires leading us on the right side of the river.

 Being an itinerary that is located near a stream and in the last stretch inside a gorge, it must be avoided in the periods following heavy rains, since the track would be very humid.